OnlyFans Taxes 2026: The Creator's Guide to Keeping More of What You Earn

 The Safe Harbor Rule

-The truth is, the safe harbor rule is one of the most creator-friendly provisions in the tax code — and most creators never hear about it.
+The safe harbor rule is one of the most creator-friendly provisions in the tax code — and most creators never hear about it.
 If you pay at least 100% of last year’s total tax liability through quarterly payments (110% if your prior-year income exceeded $150,000), you won’t be penalized even if you owe additional tax at filing.
 This makes planning straightforward regardless of income fluctuations.

 Setting Up Your Tax Systems